 Convention on International Trade in Endangered Species (CITES)

 Responsible practices do not stop at the Canadian border.
 Complementing the AIHTS, the Convention on International Trade in Endangered Species (CITES) provides monitoring and controls to ensure that wildlife is not endangered by trade.
-The CITES is administered by the World Conservation Union (IUCN) and its 145 member countries .
-The Fur Institute of Canada and the International Fur Trade Federation are members of the IUCN, which works to ensure the sustainable use of natural resources and ecosystems through international cooperation.
+CITES is administered by the International Union for Conservation of Nature (IUCN) and its 145 member countries.
+The Fur Institute of Canada and the International Fur Federation are members of the IUCN, which works to ensure the sustainable use of natural resources and ecosystems through international cooperation.